sigasi/sigasi_insights/content/tech/generate-vhdl-documentation-sigasi.md

 The new Sigasi Studio documentation generator has following advantages:

 * **No special coding requirements**: the plain comments in your code are extracted for the documentation, no need for special annotations.
-Sigasi Studio uses the same code/comment association as the hover provider (See "[/manual/documentation#Comment Association]").
+Sigasi Studio uses the same code/comment association as the hover provider (See "[Comment Association](/manual/documentation#comment-association)").
 So to document a `port`, you append a comment to a port declaration.
 To document an `architecture`, you put the comment just on top of the architecture.
 * **All included**.
 All documentation processing is done in Sigasi Studio/Eclipse.
 So you do *not* need to install extra tools.
 * **Fully hyperlinked PDF**.
 If you export the documentation, you get a fully hyperlinked PDF.
 * **Live preview**: you can see what the documentation will look like while you type your code and comments.